MarcGrimme/logger_instrumentation/README.md

 This will automatically as always create the proper log entries in the specified log file but uses ActiveSupport::Notifications in the background and by this supports multiple ActiveSupport::LogSubscribers with different log handling (like for example [logstash](http://www.logstash.net)).

-I made an example implementation for [LogStasher](https://github.com/shadabahmed/logstasher) so that the logs can benefit from the additional information supported by LogStasher like the ``resource_context`` or others.
+I made an example implementation for [LogStasher](https://github.com/shadabahmed/logstasher) so that the logs can benifit from the additional information supported by LogStasher like the
+``resource_context`` or others.

 ## Installation